 Damaged hair—whether from heat styling, chemical treatments, or environmental stressors—can feel brittle, frizzy, and lifeless.
-While conditioners and serums offer temporary relief, clay masks have emerged as a powerful, natural solution for deep repair.
-Unlike conventional masks that merely coat the hair shaft, clay masks absorb impurities, balance scalp oil, and deliver minerals that strengthen hair from the inside out.
+While conditioners and serums offer temporary relief, clay masks have emerged as a powerful, evidence-based solution for deep repair.
+A core dermatological principle is that healthy hair begins with a healthy scalp and cuticle integrity.
+Unlike conventional masks that merely coat the hair shaft, clay masks absorb impurities, balance scalp oil, and deliver essential minerals—like silica and magnesium—that strengthen hair from the inside out.
 In this comprehensive guide, we’ll explore the best clay masks for damaged hair, how to choose the right one, and how to use them for maximum results.

 A clay mask for hair is a treatment formulated with natural clays—such as bentonite, kaolin, or rhassoul—that work as deep cleansers and conditioners.
 When applied to the scalp and hair, these clays bind to excess oil, product buildup, and toxins, then rinse away, leaving hair refreshed and more receptive to moisture.
 For damaged hair specifically, clay masks help: